- Computers & Software»

-To check if it is installed in your computer, click on start, then my computer.
+To check if it is installed on your computer, click on start, then my computer.
 On the scanners and camera option, double click on your scanner.

 How to Install the Microsoft Office Document Imaging Scanning Software

-1. Click on start, control panel and then click on add or remove programs.
+1. Click on start, control panel and then click on add or remove programs option.

 2. Once the add or remove programs window opens, click on Microsoft Office Enterprise 2007 or whichever version you are using.
 Then click on change.

 Installing Microsoft Office Document Scanning